Divine-Mods/divinityunbound/README.md

 Wand of the Celebration shoots firework rockets (duration 3).

 Wand of Fire Bending summons temporary lava in a plus pattern and provides Fire Resistance.
 Can be used on mobs and blocks.

+Wand of Magnetization - Pulls items within a 5 block radius to you when active in your inventory.

+Wand of Healing - Heals you for a couple hearts and gives Regeneration and Absorption for a short period of time.

+Greater Wand of Healing - Heals you for several hearts and gives Regeneration for a short period of time.
+Provides Absorption, Resistance, and Fire Resistance for a moderate amount of time.

 ---